jensmdriller/google-k8s-workshop/modules/02-containers.md

 Build application Docker image
 ------------------------------

 1. Open the GCP console from your browser.
 [GCP Console](https://console.cloud.google.com/) and open the Cloud Shell.

 1. Navigate to the `google-k8s-workshop/sample-app` folder

     ```
     $ cd google-k8s-workshop/sample-app
     ```

     `google-k8s-workshop` repository should be cloned in the previous exercise.

 1. Set the `IMAGE` variable and build the Docker image

-    ```
+    ```shell
     export IMAGE=gcr.io/$PROJECT_ID/sample-k8s-app:1.0.0
     docker build . -t $IMAGE
     ```